BitBrew/event-docs/danlawtcp-events/trip-end.md

 ## <a name="trip-end-absolute-time-gps"></a> Trip End Absolute Time and GPS

 ### Attributes

+- type: `TripEndRecordAbsoluteTimeAndGps` (string) - Indicates a type for this event.
 - timestamp: `2016-12-08T15:46:21-05:00` (string) - [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)-formatted time stamp showing when the event was produced on the device.
+- tripNumber: `39` (number) - A sequential number that increases after each trip.
+Resets after 65,536 trips.
 - odometer: `6` (number) - Device-calculated odometer (see `validity` object for more information).
 - gps: (object) - Contains the location where this event was produced.
   - heading: `0` (number) - The angle between the direction in which the object's nose is pointing and a reference direction (e.g. true north).